maribudko/iOS-ReviewRequest-Demo/README.md

 Test asignment for iOS developer position

-## Note
-In a real project, I would split the code into modules for better structure and testability, and provide more comprehensive test coverage.
-If I misunderstood any of the requirements, please let me know.
-I am open to discussing it and making the necessary fixes.

 ## Features:
 - Tracks user sessions (Foreground / Background).
 - Calculates total app usage time.